vyhuholl/eeg_flutter_app/README.md

 ```bash
 flutter build windows --debug
 ```
-In debug mode data received from device during meditation training are saved to the file `EEG_samples.csv` in the Documents folder.
+During each meditation training, all data received from device is saved as CSV in the Documents/eeg_samples folder.
 ### Release mode
 ```
 flutter build windows